KieranArasu/KieranArasu/README.md

 Work mainly on R and Stata.

 ## Machine Learning
+### Project 1: Breast Cancer Prognostic model
+As seen here in **Insert publication**, I used survival analysis to predict which combination of factors are likely to result in breast-cancer specific death in a large dataset of over 3000 observations.
+Specifically, parametric Royston-Parmar models were used over traditional semi-parametric models.
+Multiple imputation was also used to generate missing data.

+## Machine Learning
 ### Project 2:
-Examining and predicting resting heartrate using post-exercise heartrate as a predictor and utlising

-Several different techniques were used to predict Acute Myocardial Infarction including Logistic regression, Cross-Validation and LASSO regrssion.
-Best technique was assessed via accuracy.
+Several different techniques were used to predict Resting Heartrate and Acute Myocardial Infarction including **Logistic regression, k-nearest neighbors algorithm (KNN), bootstrapping, Cross-Validation and LASSO regrssion**.
+Best technique was assessed via accuracy or Mean Squared Error (MSE).
+Predictions were also made utilising information ffrom the logistic regression and KNN for technique comparison.

 Tools used:
  R: Caret, FNN, Psych